Banning the Banter – Do we need to reassess or have the ‘fun police’ gone too far?

 For many, when we hear about banter being inappropriate at work, we might wonder where the line is, how do we even know?
 We often hear flippant comments about whether it is safe to say anything anymore?

-At a recent event, leadership trainer and Director of Focal Point Training, Stella Chandler, shared some thought provoking insights on banter, our involvement, and its impact on teams and organisations.
+At a recent event, fellow leadership trainer and Director of Focal Point Training, Stella Chandler, shared some thought provoking insights on banter, our involvement, and its impact on teams and organisations.

 Here are some of the key points from that presentation, my observations, and the group discussions: